Sanjaycsk18/Medify-Bake-to-JSON/README.md

 7. **Access the application:**

-   Open http://localhost:8050 in your web browser to interact with the recipe extraction app.
+   Open  ```bash http://localhost:8050``` in your web browser to interact with the recipe extraction app.

 **Additional Notes:**